 The best way to evaluate if a clinical trial is right for you is to speak with your primary physician, your neuro-oncologist or surgeon, and other members of your health team including those from whom you have turned to for second opinions.
 You might also contact one of the major brain tumor centers for additional insight to a specific clinical trial.
 You should also consult with the physician in charge of the trial.
-It is always helpful to know what other trials the charge-physician has participated in, or is currently participating in.
+It is always helpful to know how earlier trials of the proposed treatment came out.
 Lastly, it is important to ask any physician not in favor of your participation, why not?
 What would they recommend instead, and why?

-Although individual cases are meaningless statistically, the experiences of others may help give you enough information to choose between two treatments that are otherwise a toss up.
+Although individual cases are meaningless statistically, the experiences of others may help give you enough information to choose between two treatments that are otherwise a toss-up.
 You can find these individual experiences in the online support groups, real world support groups and the brain tumor virtual trial results.